FreeTommyLi/sparse-linear-algebra/README.md

 ### Creation of sparse data

-The `fromListSM` function creates a sparse matrix from a collection of its entries in (row, column, value) format.
+The `fromListSM` function creates a sparse matrix using a collection of its entries in (row, column, value) format.
 This is its type signature:

     fromListSM :: Foldable t => (Int, Int) -> t (IxRow, IxCol, a) -> SpMatrix a